E4-Computer-Engineering/beegfs-ansible/README.md

 To deploy a whole cluster with, the [site playbook](playbooks/site.yml) should be used, this will esnure the correct ordering and timing for all the Beegfs components.

-In the [extensions directory](extensions/molecule/) it is possible to see examples of inventories and variables, such as: the `default` molecule scenario (deploy two single node Beegfs clusters), `buddy_mirror`...
+In the [extensions directory](extensions/molecule/) it is possible to see examples of inventories and variables, such as:

+* the `default` molecule scenario that deploys Beegfs v8
+* the `v7` molecule scenario that deploys Beegfs v7

->WARNING: By default the collection will deploy a cluster authentication file `/etc/beegfs/connauthfile` that is already present in the [system role](roles/system/files/connauthfile).
+>WARNING: By default the collection will deploy a cluster authentication file `/etc/beegfs/connauthfile` that is already present in the [_common role](roles/_common/files/connauthfile).
 You should create your own.
+> WARNING: By default the collection will generate and deploy TLS certificates from the Ansible controller.
+If you don't want this to happen you need to have the certificate files already present in the Ansible controller node `_common_tls_tmp_dir/_common_tls_cert_file`.